 Chimneys should be as straight as possible.
 Horizontal runs should be avoided except where the rear outlet of the appliance is used, in which case the horizontal section should not exceed 150mm in length.
-If necessary a combination of 45° and 90° bends can be used as long as the sum of their angles is not greater then 180° in total.
-IE: Four 45° bends, or two 45° and a 90° bend.
+If necessary a combination of 45° and 90° bends can be used as long as the sum of their angles is not greater than 180° in total. i.e four 45° bends, or two 45° and a 90° bend.